-The restriction of \TIS to \emph{temporal interval graphs} gives rise to an elegant and useful geometric interpretation.
-Let us first consider the case of~$\Delta=1$.
-A \emph{$t$-track (unit) interval} is a union of $t$ (unit) intervals, one each from $t$ parallel lines, and a \emph{family of $t$-track (unit) intervals} is a set of $t$-track (unit) intervals which have intervals all from the same $t$ parallel lines.
-Clearly, the set of all $\tau$ intervals corresponding to a single vertex in $G$ can be represented by a $\tau$-track interval, and so for $\Delta=1$, the conflict graph~$G$ of~$\TG$ is an intersection graph of a family of $\tau$-track unit intervals.
-For $\Delta > 1$, we need to use hyperrectangles and hypercubes instead of intervals and unit intervals.
-We define \emph{$t$-track hyperrectangles (hypercubes)} and \emph{families of $t$-track hyperrectangles (hypercubes)} in the natural manner.
-In this way, we get that our conflict graph~$G$ is an intersection graph of a family of $(\tau-\Delta+1)$-track $\Delta$-dimensional hypercubes.
+\subparagraph{Order-preserving temporal interval graphs.} Considering our example of \TC, it may be a reasonable assumption that some participants generally prefer to meet in the morning while others prefer to meet in the evenings.
+In this scenario, we have a natural ordering on the time-intervals of the participants that stays the same or at least does not change much over the time period of $\tau$ days.
+We use the notion of \emph{order-preserving temporal graphs} to formalize this setting.

-\subparagraph{Order preserving temporal interval graphs.} Considering our introductory example, it may be a reasonable assumption that some postdocs generally prefer to conduct their experiments in the morning while others prefer to work in the evenings.
-In this scenario, we have a natural ordering on the time-intervals of the postdocs that stays the same or at least does not change much over the time period of $\tau$ days.
-We use the notion of \emph{order preserving temporal graphs} to formalize this setting.
 Order preservation on temporal interval graphs was first introduced by Fluschnik \emph{et al.}~\cite{Nie2020temporal}.
-A \emph{temporal interval graph} is said to be \emph{order preserving} if it admits a vertex ordering~$<_V$ such that each of its time steps can be represented by an interval model such that \emph{both} the right-endpoints and left-endpoints are ordered by~$<_V$.
-Fluschnik \emph{et al.}~\cite{Nie2020temporal} show that the recognition of order preserving temporal unit interval graphs can be done in linear time, and also offer a metric to measure the distance of a temporal interval graph from being order preserving, which they call the ``shuffle number''.
+A \emph{temporal interval graph} is said to be \emph{order-preserving} if it admits a vertex ordering~$<_V$ such that each of its time steps can be represented by an interval model such that \emph{both} the right-endpoints and left-endpoints are ordered by~$<_V$.
+Fluschnik \emph{et al.}~\cite{Nie2020temporal} show that the recognition of order-preserving temporal unit interval graphs can be done in linear time, and also offer a metric to measure the distance of a temporal interval graph from being order-preserving, which they call the ``shuffle number''.
 It measures the maximum pairwise disagreements in the vertex ordering of any two consecutive layers.
 We propose an alternative metric to measure the distance to order preservation.
-Our distance is simply the minimum number $k$ of vertices to be deleted in order to obtain an order preserving temporal interval graph, and we call it the order preserving vertex deletion (OPVD) metric.
+Our distance is simply the minimum number $\ell$ of vertices to be deleted in order to obtain an order-preserving temporal interval graph, and we call it the order-preserving vertex deletion (OPVD) metric.